 The northern limit of the bay is Punta Mita which is also considered the end of the Sierra de Vallejo mountains and in its southern limit, the bay ends at Cabo Corrientes, the end of the Sierra del Cuale mountain range.

-Puerto Vallarta is the second-most visited tourist destination in Mexico, (only Cancun has more tourists), attracting millions of visiting tourists per year (3.7 million in 2012 and 3.9 million in 2013, over 4 million in 2016), and has served as a relaxing change and refuge for people looking for a place that is more than beautiful beaches.
+Puerto Vallarta is the second-most visited tourist destination in Mexico, (only Cancun has more tourists), attracting millions of visiting tourists per year (3.7 million in 2012 and 3.9 million in 2013), and has served as a relaxing change and refuge for people looking for a place that is more than beautiful beaches.

 PV is a reliable retirement location too, that's why it was voted the best place to retire in the world by the American Association of Retired Persons in 2010 read more.